libogonek/ogonek/reading.markdown

 ### Unicode version

-Ogonek follows the Unicode standard version 6.2.
+Ogonek {{ site.doc_version }} follows the Unicode standard version 6.2.
 Any reference to an Unicode algorithm refers to the algorithm from version 6.2.

 ### Namespaces

 Unless otherwise mentioned, all entities described are in namespace `ogonek`.

+### Reference

+_In reference pages entities are described using following elements.

+- *Invariants* sections describe conditions that always hold for any object of a class;

+- *Requires* sections describe preconditions that must hold before calling a function; the behaviour is undefined if the preconditions do not hold;

+- *Effects* sections describe the actions performed by a function;

+- *Postconditions* sections describe the observable results established by a function;

+- *Returns* sections describe the value returned by a function;

+- *Validation* sections describe what kind of data validation is performed by a function, and how invalid data is treated;

+- *Complexity* sections describe the time and/or space complexity of a function;

+- *Remarks* sections describe additional semantics of a function;

+- *Notes* sections provide additional information about the entity;

 ### Exposition functions